 In summary, a combination of accounting practices and a higher leased price has made automotive leasing to be much more profitable than automotive sales.

-Automotive sales revenue has reached the $5 billion milestone whereas automotive leasing revenue is still way off the $500 million threshold.
-Both revenue segments are showing positive growth but automotive sales is growing more compared to automotive leasing revenue.
+Automotive sales revenue has reached nearly $5 billion whereas automotive leasing revenue was not even near the $500 million threshold as of 1Q 2020.
+Both revenue segments are showing positive growth but automotive sales has been growing more aggressively compared to automotive leasing.

-Although automotive leasing grew a lot less compared to automotive sales, its gross margin is twice as much as that of automotive sales.
-This shows that automotive leasing is a very high margin business segment.
+Although automotive leasing grew at only a fraction of the growth rate of automotive sales, its gross margin was twice as much as that of automotive sales as reflected in the 1Q 2020 quarterly result, indicating that the automotive leasing business is a very high margin and profitable business segment.

-1. Financial figures in all charts and tables were obtained from Tesla Quarterly Results.
+1. Financial figures in all charts and snapshot were obtained and referenced from Tesla Quarterly Results.

-2. Featured image was obtained from Steve Jurvetson.
+2. Featured image was used under Creative Common Licenses and obtained from Steve Jurvetson.